cern-eos/eos/doc/releases/citrine-release.rst

 Bug
 ---

-* [EOS-3089] -  inflight-buffer exceeds maximum number of buffers in flight
+* [EOS-3089] - Inflight-buffer exceeds maximum number of buffers in flight
 * [EOS-3110] - Looping Open in EOSXD
 * [EOS-3114] - corrupted file cache on eosxd in SWAN
 * [EOS-3116] - FUSEX-4.4.13 - 'zlib' selftest failure on SLC6